MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/perform-specialized-operations-using-update.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

- Using <xref:Microsoft.Xrm.Sdk.Messages.UpdatedRequest> you can now update certain entity attribute values.
+ Using <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> you can now update certain entity attribute values.
 The following table identifies the specialized deprecated message requests and the related message attributes that can be updated using <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest>.

 |Deprecated message request|Attribute to update|
 |--------------------------------|-------------------------|